Click here to view Dr. Retzler's HormoneSynergy® Longevity BLOG

 These changes may affect:

 For patients who need structured fat-loss and metabolic support, our GLP-1 Weight Loss Program can be part of a broader longevity strategy when appropriate.
+For broader education, see the Metabolic Health and Longevity Medicine hub.

 Body Composition Is More Important Than Scale Weight